RomlinGroup/Flatpack/README.md

 Consider an edge computing device (which processes data on-site rather than remotely) as the brain of a small robot.
 Its general-purpose input/output (GPIO) pins, acting as limbs and senses, are programmable to respond to environmental factors like light or temperature but traditionally require extensive coding.

 flatpack.ai is set to revolutionise this approach by being an autonomous system that employs artificial intelligence (AI) - significantly reducing the complexity and cost of programming.
-The future will be built by intelligent flatpack robots (foreshadowing) powered by our versatile flatpacks (FPKs) containing micro-LLMs that range from 100 million to 10 billion parameters.
+The future will be built by intelligent flatpack robots (foreshadowing) powered by our versatile flatpacks (FPKs) containing micro-LLMs (streamlined language models that range from 100 million to 10 billion parameters).

 Join us to flatten the complexity of AI and robotics.